Fault-tolerant hyperbolic Floquet quantum error correcting codes: Discussion

 \section{Discussion}

 In this work, we introduced a new family of dynamically generated codes called hyperbolic Floquet codes.
 These codes are useful for fault-tolerant implementation of multi-qubit quantum memories utilizing weight-two measurements.
 The hyperbolic nature of these codes enables us to find codes with a finite encoding rate and an increasing distance with the total number of physical qubits.
-We investigated the fault-tolerance of these codes by testing an MWPM decoder on them and showing the existence of a threshold error rate, below which the logical error rates are suppressed.
-By comparing to honeycomb Floquet codes, we made the case that hyperbolic Floquet codes can achieve logical error suppression better than copies of honeycomb codes storing the same number of logical qubits.
+We investigated the fault-tolerance of these codes under two different error models by testing an MWPM decoder on them and showing the existence of a threshold error rate, below which the logical error rates are suppressed.
+By comparing to honeycomb Floquet codes, we made the case that, given the same number of physical qubits, hyperbolic Floquet codes can achieve logical error suppression better than copies of honeycomb codes storing the same number of logical qubits.
+However, a noteworthy disadvantage for the hyperbolic codes is that the decoding task for a hyperbolic code-block of a given number of logical qubits can be more time-consuming than decoding copies of honeycomb code-blocks encoding the same number of logical qubits.
+Improving and optimizing decoders for hyperbolic codes, similar to other quantum LDPC codes, could reduce this barrier.

 When encoding $k$ logical qubits into $n$ data qubits, we may also use $c$ auxiliary qubits to measure the error syndrome.
 This means the code uses a total of $n+c$ physical qubits.
-Thus, the net encoding rate can be defined as ${r = k/(n+c)}$~\cite{bravyi_highthreshold_2023}.
-For traditional surface code architectures, $c = n-1$, whereas for the newer quantum LDPC codes, $c=n$~\cite{bravyi_highthreshold_2023}.
+Thus, the net encoding rate can be defined as ${r = k/(n+c)}$~\cite{bravyi_highthreshold_2024}.
+For traditional surface code architectures, $c = n-1$, whereas for the newer quantum LDPC codes, $c=n$~\cite{bravyi_highthreshold_2024}.
 In our scheme, which takes inspiration from the properties of the Floquet code, we have $c=0$ for platforms with native two-body measurements, leading to resource savings.
 Consequently, our net encoding rate is identical to the regular encoding rate, that is ${k/n = 1/8 + 2/n}$.

 To further improve the logical error suppression of our approach, one can interpolate between hyperbolic and honeycomb Floquet codes by moving beyond regular hyperbolic tessellations.
 This has been previously implemented for hyperbolic surface codes, resulting in the so-called \textit{semi-hyperbolic surface codes}~\cite{breuckmann_hyperbolic_2017}.
 The infusion of additional qubits within each regular polygon of a hyperbolic Floquet code will result in a code with the same number of logical qubits, but higher number of physical qubits.
 This new code, however, will have a greater distance than its parent.
 This procedure, sometimes referred to as \textit{leap-frogging}, can be carried out repeatedly.
 Therefore, there exist families of codes with lower encoding rates than our hyperbolic Floquet codes, but a more favorable distance, although still scaling logarithmically with the number of physical qubits.
 Each family of these codes can also have higher threshold error rates than regular hyperbolic Floquet codes, approaching the threshold error rate of the honeycomb codes.